cobyeastwood/spinney/readme.md

 ## Spinney

-A fast and simple web scraping parser.
+A fast and powerful web scraping parser.

 ### Basic Example